dcernst/PinyonsPines/course2023.md

 - **Mile 397.5:** Tonto Creek.
 May or may not have water.
 Water needs to be filtered/treated.
 - **Mile 415:** East Verde River.
 Should have water.
 Water needs to be filtered/treated.
 - **Mile 425:** Turn right onto Route 87 pavement.
 Not the best shoulder.
 Please be careful.
-- **Mile 426.5:** Instead of turning into the AZT parking lot, you can continue straight to access Ponderosa Market.
+- **Mile 426.5:** Instead of turning into the AZT parking lot, you can continue straight to access Ponderosa Market (open 6am-9pm).
 Uncle Tom's Kwik Stop is further north.
 Uncle Tom's has a water station outside, 25 cents per gallon.
 Bring quarters!
 - **Miles 427-438:** Single track!
 Try not to curse my name as you hike-a-bike up Pine Canyon (roughly miles 436.5-437.5).
 - **Mile 438:** Turn right onto Route 87 pavement.
 The shoulder sucks.
 Thankfully we are only on it for a short stretch before turning left back onto dirt.
 - **Mile 442:** Corduroy Wash.
 May or may not have water.
 Water needs to be filtered/treated.
 - **Mile 445:** Toms Creek.
 May or may not have water.
 Water needs to be filtered/treated.
 - **Mile 452.5:** Fuller Tank.
 Water needs to be filtered/treated.
 - **Miles 448.5-451:** Another shitty stretch of Route 87.
 Please be careful.
-- **Mile 453.5:** Mustang Gas Station.
+- **Mile 453.5:** Mustang Gas Station (open 7am-6pm).
 Very friendly staff.
 - **Miles 454-476.5:** Back on Lake Mary Road.
 Smooth pavement and good shoulder.
 If you were cursing me earlier while pushing your bike up Pine Canyon, thank me now.
 - **Mile 456.5:** Happy Jack Lodge.
 Restaraunt and store.
 - **Mile 476.5-492.5:** AZT single track!
 It gets better as you go.